Smt. NHL Municipal Medical College: Hospitals

-During their internship, students also rotate through the various Urban and Rural Health Centers in the greater Ahmedabad area to gain exposure to Community Medicine.
-The college has good facilities, such as two fully air-conditioned reading rooms for students, 7 A.C. lecture halls with smart boards and projectors, one air-conditioned Central Library, a gymkhana, one table tennis room, and comfortable hostel with strict anti-ragging rules.
+During their internship, students also rotate through the various Urban and Rural Health Centers in the greater Ahmedabad area to gain exposure in Community Medicine.
+The college has good facilities, such as two fully air-conditioned reading rooms for students, 7 AC lecture halls with smart boards and projectors, an air-conditioned Central Library, a gymkhana, a table tennis room, and a comfortable hostel with strict anti-ragging rules.